 Tangential to scale is color.
 Will the art harmonize well in your home?
 Chances are yes, since curating what you like naturally lends to a certain cohesiveness.
 A show stopping piece warrants such consideration however, as sometimes publicly viewed artwork creates a separate effect once in the home.

 Naturally, budget provides more stringent guardrails regarding what is / is not realistic for a collection, however from a slightly different perspective, budget can also provide focus and direction.
 If starting out with a smaller budget, prints can be a great way to start an art collection in an affordable way.
 If a larger budget is available, there are still decisions to be made about pieces – will you go for one major piece and add more later, or build out an entire collection at once?
 Keep in mind that many galleries will coordinate payment in installments, and that it can be more possible to live with art than initially assumed.
+It’s highly recommended you hire a legal counsel for art transactions to help you negotiate prices, prevent forgeries or fakes, and verify authenticity.

 As you look, look and look some more, a cohesive collection will unfold (if over time) to create a representation of yourself and your loved ones – what speaks to you, and what you choose to decorate and beautify your home.
 We encourage you to enjoy the process and cherish collecting.